CDCgov/prime-simplereport-site/_pages/using-simplereport/manage-people-you-test/archive-a-person.md

 return_top: 'true'
 ---

 Archiving a person removes them from your list of people.
 Because it's archived and not deleted, their record will still be accessible if it needs to be recovered later.
+(To unarchive a person, you’ll need to contact SimpleReport support.)

 To archive a person:
 1. Click **People** at the top of the page. ![SimpleReport's top navigation, with the "People" tab selected]({% link assets/img/resources/add-a-new-person/step-1.png %})